-In such systems, there is no closed form expression for the performance.
+As a second example, we consider an equal power system with unequal cross correlations between the users signatures.
+In such systems, there is no closed-form expression for the performance.
 Therefore, we resort to Monte Carlo simulations.
-Following [5], we consider cross correlations $\rho{12}=0.8$ , $\rho{13}=0.9$ , and $\rho{23}=0.7$ , where each user uses an MF receiver.
-For comparison, we provide results of the decorrelator precoder [5], and our SIR precoder of (7).
+Following [3], we consider cross correlations $\rho{12} = 0.8$, $\rho{13} = 0.9$, and $\rho{23} = 0.7$, where each user uses an MF receiver.
+For comparison, we provide results of the decorrelator precoder [3] and our SINR precoder of (7).
 Due to the asymmetry, each of the three users performs differently when using the previous precoders.
 On the other hand, our precoder has the attractive property of equal BERs for all the users.
-Naturally, the performance of the best user degrades compared to previous methods.
+Naturally, the performance of the best user degrades compared with previous methods.
 In Fig. 5, we provide the BERs using each of the precoders.
-It is easy to see that the our precoder outperforms that of [5].
+It is easy to see that the our precoder outperforms that of [3].